micasense/imageprocessing/README.md

 You can start today even if you don't have your own RedEdge or Altum.
 We provide example images, including full flight datasets.

 For a user of RedEdge or Altum that wants a turnkey processing solution, this repository probably is not the best place to start.
-Check out some of the MicaSense processing partners who can provide turnkey software for processing and analysis.
+Instead consider one of the MicaSense processing partners who provide turnkey software for processing and analysis.

 ### Tutorial Articles

-[Click here](https://micasense.github.io/imageprocessing). to view the tutorial articles.
-This set of example notebooks and their outputs can be viewed in your browser without downloading anything.
+[Click here to view the tutorial articles](https://micasense.github.io/imageprocessing/index.html).
+The set of example notebooks and their outputs can be viewed in your browser without downloading anything or running any code.

 ### How do I get set up?